eloj/radix-sorting/README.md

 Instead of an array of counters, we have a bitmap.
 Instead of increasing a counter each time we see a value, we simply mark it off as present in the bitmap.

-This would only work if there were zero or one occurences of each possible input value.
+This would only work if there were zero or one occurrence of each possible input value.
 More correctly; it would only work if we're okay with removing any duplicates in the input, leaving only unique values.

 <a name="listing_bm16"></a>[Listing 7](bitmap_sort_16.c):